Harris County, Texas: Texas House of Representatives

+The county has an elections administrator and elections office, which was non-partisan but under the oversight of Democrat Lina Hidalgo, the Harris County Judge.
+The State of Texas Legislature passed a law, SB 1750, that asks for the position to be abolished effective September 2023, as the law states that any county with at least 3,500,000 persons should have elections done by the clerk and tax assessor-collector; of all Texas counties, only Harris would be affected.
+This was done following failings in the 2022 election, as confirmed by the investigation initiated by Harris County District Attorney Kim Ogg's office.
+In August 2023, Karin Crump, the presiding judge of the 250th civil district court of Travis County, stated that this went against the Texas Constitution, citing how the law only affected one county.
+Crump's ruling was overturned by the Texas Supreme Court.

 County services

 The Harris County Flood Control District manages the effects of flooding in the county.

 The Harris County Sheriff's Office operates jail facilities and is the primary provider of law enforcement services to the unincorporated areas of the county.
 The sheriff is the conservator of the peace in the county.
 The Harris County jail facilities are in northern downtown on the north side of the Buffalo Bayou.
 The 1200 Jail, the 1307 Jail, (originally a TDCJ facility, leased by the county), and the 701 Jail (formed from existing warehouse storage space) are on the same site.

 The Community Services Department provides community services.
 The department maintains the 20 acre Oates Road Cemetery (also known as the Harris County Cemetery) for indigents in eastern Houston, near the former Southern Bible College.
 In March 2010, the county adopted a cremation first policy, meaning that the default preference for most indigents is to have them cremated instead of buried.
 As of 2010, the county authorized the Community Services Department to purchase about 50 acre of land in the Huffman area so the county will have additional spaces for indigent burials.

 The Harris County Housing Authority (HCHA) is a governmental nonprofit corporation which addresses the need for quality affordable housing.
 The HCHA has been recognized by the U.S. Department of Housing and Urban Development as the highest performing housing authority in the region and was named one of America's 10 best Public Housing Authorities.
 Guy R. Rankin, IV is chief executive officer of Harris County Housing Authority (HCHA).